 Digital Authority uses CoSchedule to plan out timelines for pieces such as blogs and social media posts.
 The advantage of this is the color categorization, calendar and task views, and the ability to create social posts across platforms from within one portal.

 There are also features to keep the team actionable, on the same page, and agile with drag-and-drop features.

-Hootsuite, another social media scheduling platform, has a ton of content to publish both on a daily basis and far out in advance.
+Hootsuite, another social media scheduling platform, has a ton of content to publish both daily and far out in advance.
 That makes their content calendar a major component of their production strategy.

 Due to the volume, the Hootsuite team creates content far in advance using Google Sheets to plan and organize across channels.
-Once the strategy is created and executed on, posts that are ready to be published are represented on Hootsuite Planner.
+Once the strategy is created and executed, posts that are ready to be published are represented on Hootsuite Planner.